top of page

 Originality, risk-taking, and high-energy.

-Case Study: Color as a Personal Brand
+Case Study: Using Color as a Personal Brand

 How do you ensure your resume color scheme meets accessibility standards?